Summer School 2018

 Our Summer School aims to support participants’ learning, deepen mindfulness practice and support new connections between like minded people from all over the world.

-The 5-day Summer School is held in an Oxford College, in the beautiful city of Oxford.
+The 5-day Summer School will be held at St Hughs College, in the beautiful city of Oxford.

 People attend the Summer School for a whole host of reasons, including professional and personal development; for connection and community; to hear about the field’s latest developments; and to deepen or refresh their own mindfulness practice amidst like-minded people in a wonderful setting.
 The Summer School’s theme and curriculum takes all participants on the same journey of learning.
 This allows discussion over the week to focus on several key themes, and the exploration of these themes to deepen day by day.